-Best PS4 accessories 2020: Add-ons for your PlayStation 4
+Best PS4 accessories 2023: Get the best add-ons for your PlayStation 4

-(Pocket-lint) - Sony's PlayStation 4 has been an absolutely superb console - it's coming to the end of its lifespan now, but this year has still seen some brilliant games come out on the platform.
+Sony's PlayStation 4 has been an absolutely superb console and it's coming to the end of its lifespan now, but this year has still seen some brilliant games come out on the platform.

 Whether you're a veteran of the console generation, or a new PS4 owner, though, you might be looking for a few ways to add some pizazz to your console.
 We've got great buying guides elsewhere to clue you in on the best headsets for the PS4, the best external hard drives for the console, and the best games, too.